latexdraw/latexdraw/.github/ISSUE_TEMPLATE.md

 #### Steps to reproduce

-(Please provide an input file or code you use to produce the issue)
+(Please provide an input file or code you used to produce the issue)